Esri/military-symbology/README.md

 * Building
 	* To Build Using Visual Studio 2015
 		* Open and build solution file
-	* To Build Using Visual Studio 2013
-		* Install the .NET 4.5.2 Dev Pack
-		* Open and build solution file
 	* To use MSBuild to build the solution
 		* Open a Visual Studio Command Prompt: Start Menu | Visual Studio 2015 | Visual Studio Tools | Developer Command Prompt for VS2015